bclarkson-code/Tricycle/README.md

 ```

 ## How it works
-Much like other deep learning libraries, tricycle centers around `Tensors`.
-In tricycle a `Tensor` is a wrapper around a numpy array that adds some extra features:
+Tricycle code centers around objects called `Tensors`.
+A `Tensor` is a wrapper around a numpy array that adds some extra features:

 ```python
 from tricycle.tensor import to_tensor